KKA2/breakingblue/README.md

 - Figure teleports to end of tunnel if attempting to stand up during it.
 (Possible fix to modify so teleports back to start?)
   - Note: I (Kate) will modify this next so that the player crouches when they hit the top of something and they are standing on the ground (i.e. they're in the tunnel)

-## Resolved Issues
+## Recently Resolved Issues
-- Jumping while running at wall allows teleport through wall (Result of temp fix in checkGround until checkCollision finished)
+- Jumping while running at wall allows teleport through wall (Result of temp fix in checkGround until checkCollision finished) (4/23 KB)
-- Pressing the down button will allow figure to phase through a wall
+- Pressing the down button will allow figure to phase through a wall (4/23 KB)
-- Figure floats upwards when encountering a border
+- Figure floats upwards when encountering a border (4/23 KB)